Scott’s Lodge, Bromley

 Known only (as a place name) to the cartographers at Philip’s, this is apparently the identity of a tiny settlement straddling the Bromley/Sevenoaks (London/Kent) border, perhaps extending as far north-east as the Tally Ho public house.

 Like the pub, the house now called Scott’s Lodge lies outside Greater London in the Kentish parish of Knockholt.
 Originally called White Lodge, in reference to its finish, this is an undistinguished double-roofed property, much altered around 1900.
 An unsubstantiated story suggests that it was renamed in honour of a 14th-century predecessor on the site, built by Ralph Scot(t).
 Among the features of the house’s grounds are an outdoor swimming pool, tennis courts, various outbuildings and a paddock with mature trees and shrubs.
-At the time of writing (March 2018), the Zoopla website values Scott’s Lodge at almost £3 million.
+In 2018 the Zoopla website valued Scott’s Lodge at almost £3 million.
 When this page was last updated (in November 2021) Zoopla’s valuation had risen to £3¾ million.

 On the London side of the boundary, the closest property to Scott’s Lodge is Rosemary Farm.
 To its north is Fairmead, a large house with a self-catering cottage in its grounds.